zahrasodagar/zahrasodagar.github.io/_pages/about.md

 Visual Intelligence and Learning Lab (VILAB)</a>
 at
 <a href="https://www.epfl.ch/">EPFL</a> supervised by
-<a href="https://vilab.epfl.ch/zamir/">Prof. Amir Zamir</a>,
+<a href="https://vilab.epfl.ch/zamir/">Prof. Amir Zamir</a> (Summer@EPFL Program),
 and a research assistant at
 <a href="https://www.ie.cuhk.edu.hk/">Information Engineering Departmat</a> at
 <a href="https://www.cuhk.edu.hk/english/index.html">CUHK</a> supervised by
-<a href="https://www.cse.cuhk.edu.hk/people/faculty/farzan-farnia/">Prof. Farzan Farnia</a>.
+<a href="https://www.cse.cuhk.edu.hk/people/faculty/farzan-farnia/">Prof. Farzan Farnia</a> (ITCSC SRP Program).

 My broad research interests lie in the span of machine learning and deep learning, statistics, and trustworthy AI, with a particular focus on privacy, fairness, robustness, generalization, as well as interpretability and comprehending what models learn, to enhance their performance by utilizing their knowledge.

 I’m also fascinated by how nature solves learning problems.
-Thus, I am interested in fields such as cognitive science and cognitively-inspired AI, as well as other areas like multi-task and meta-learning, aiming to drive more efficient and natural-like solutions to AI problems.
+Thus, I am interested in fields such as cognitive science and cognitively-inspired AI, as well as other areas like contrastive learning, multi-task and meta-learning, aiming to drive more efficient and natural-like solutions to AI problems.

 In my non-academic life I enjoy photography, reading, playing the Setar, hiking, and social activities!

 Research Interests
 ------
+Including, but not limited to:
 <ul style="margin-top: -1%;" markdown='1'>
 <li> Machine Learning and Deep Learning </li>
+<li> Robustness</li>
+<li> Generalization and Interpretability </li>
 <li> Privacy and Fairness </li>
-<li> Robustness, Generalization and Interpretability </li>
 <li> Computer Vision and Embodied AI </li>
 <li> Cognitive Science and Cognitively-inspired AI </li>
 <li> Multi-task Learning and Meta-learning </li>